digitalfabrik/integreat-app/docs/cicd.md

 **`deliverino` has the role of an Administrator.
 This is important when setting up [Protected branches](https://help.github.com/en/github/administering-a-repository/about-branch-restrictions) in GitHub.
 You have to disable "Include Administrators", else `deliverino` is not allowed to directly commit to the protected branch.**

-### deliverino (Slack)

-The Slack bot `deliverino` is responsible to notify Slack channels about releases.
-It posts a message for iOS and Android individually as soon as the delivery step has finished.

 ### Google Play Store

 You can visit the management website for the Play Store [here](https://play.google.com/apps/publish/).
 The Google Play Console is the product by Google for managing the App Store presence.